Tineco A11 Review

 Carpet Cleaning

-To test the effectiveness of the A11 on carpets, I tested it on the same four debris on both low and mid pile.
-I also did a separate test where I rub 50 grams of coffee grounds on mid pile carpet to see how well it can deep clean.
+To test the effectiveness of the A11 on carpets, I tested it on the same four debris types on both low and mid piles.

 Low Pile Results

-The A11 scored a nearly perfect score on low pile carpet, which shows you that the multi-tasker power brush is good enough to do the task on this surface.
+The A11 was nearly perfect on low-pile carpet, showing that the multi-tasker power brush is good enough for this surface.

-However, I noticed a bit of snowplowing when cleaning a pile of dirt, but for regular daily cleaning tasks, this should not be an issue.
+However, I noticed a bit of snowplowing when cleaning a pile of dirt, but this should not be an issue for regular daily cleaning tasks.

 Mid Pile Results

-One of the biggest surprises for the Tineco A11 is the results on mid pile carpet.
+One of the biggest surprises for the Tineco A11 is the results on pile carpet.
 It scores higher than the Pure One S12 across the board.
-If you have a lot of mid pile carpet at home, this might be a better option.

 Deep Cleaning Test